 It’s also for transparency, accountability, and validation that the lessons I’ve been writing about work, at least for people who are walking a similar path to financial independence.

 Assets are up by 47%

-It has been a fantastic year for people consistently and aggressively investing in the stock market.
+It has been a fantastic year for people consistently and aggressively invest in the stock market.
 My investment portfolio is up 42% compared to last year, including contributions.
 That’s because we’ve been stashing more to tax-advantaged accounts this year.
 The IRS starts letting you make “catch-up” contributions the year you turn 50.